-The company said Wednesday its hotel real-estate business will keep the name Host Marriott Corp. and about $400 million in debt issued by the travel plaza business last year.
+The company said Wednesday its hotel real-estate business will keep the name Host Marriott Corp.

 Host Marriott has been considering selling the airport and toll-road concession business to focus on the hotel real estate side of the operation, which company executives believe has potential for more growth.

 Host Marriott’s stock closed up 37 1/2 cents per share Wednesday on the New York Stock Exchange at $11.87 1/2.

 The company plans to issue a special dividend that would give Host Marriott shareholders one share in Host Marriott Services for every five of their Host Marriott shares.

 Last year, Host Marriott had revenues of $1.46 billion _ $1.1 billion of it in the services division.

 The split is subject to the approval of Host Marriott’s board and a declaration by the Internal Revenue Service that the dividend will be tax-free to shareholders.
 The dividend is expected to be distributed in late 1995 or early 1996.

 The announcement occurred three years after the original company, Marriott Corp., divided, spinning off its profitable hotel management operations into Marriott International Inc. and leaving Host Marriott with most of the company’s real estate and $3 billion debt.